asafalfa/homeassistant-mcp/README.md

-# Model Context Protocol Server for Home Assistant
+# 🏠 Enhanced Model Context Protocol Server for Home Assistant

-The server uses the MCP protocol to share access to a local Home Assistant instance with an LLM application.
+**The most comprehensive MCP server for Home Assistant - now with enterprise-grade features!**

 A powerful bridge between your Home Assistant instance and Language Learning Models (LLMs), enabling natural language control and monitoring of your smart home devices through the Model Context Protocol (MCP).
-This server provides a comprehensive API for managing your entire Home Assistant ecosystem, from device control to system administration.
+This enhanced server provides a comprehensive API for managing your entire Home Assistant ecosystem, from device control to system administration, plus advanced features like energy monitoring, weather integration, backup management, and AI-powered natural language processing.

+## 🚀 **NEW: Enterprise-Grade Features Added!**

+This server now includes **7 new enhanced tools** and **advanced capabilities** that transform it from a basic MCP server into a production-ready, enterprise-grade smart home automation platform.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Node.js](https://img.shields.io/badge/node-%3E%3D20.10.0-green.svg)